seandstewart/bardly/pending/romances/cymbeline/uncut.md

 And but the backs of Britons seen, all flying
 Through a straight lane; the enemy full-hearted,
 Lolling the tongue with slaughtering, having work
-More plentiful than tools to do’t, struck down
+More plentiful than tools to do't, struck down
-Some mortally, some slightly touch’d, some falling
+Some mortally, some slightly touch'd, some falling
-Merely through fear; that the straight pass was damm’d
+Merely through fear; that the straight pass was damm'd
 With dead men hurt behind, and cowards living
-To die with lengthen’d shame.
+To die with lengthen'd shame.

 **Lord**
 Where was this lane?

 **POSTHUMUS LEONATUS**
-Close by the battle, ditch’d, and wall’d with turf;
+Close by the battle, ditch'd, and wall'd with turf;
 Which gave advantage to an ancient soldier,
 An honest one, I warrant; who deserved
 So long a breeding as his white beard came to,
-In doing this for’s country: athwart the lane,
+In doing this for's country: athwart the lane,
 He, with two striplings-lads more like to run
 The country base than to commit such slaughter
 With faces fit for masks, or rather fairer
-Than those for preservation cased, or shame–
+Than those for preservation cased, or shame--
 Made good the passage; cried to those that fled,
-‘Our Britain s harts die flying, not our men:
+'Our Britain s harts die flying, not our men:
 To darkness fleet souls that fly backwards.
 Stand;
 Or we are Romans and will give you that
 Like beasts which you shun beastly, and may save,
-But to look back in frown: stand, stand.’
+But to look back in frown: stand, stand.'
 These three,
-Three thousand confident, in act as many–
+Three thousand confident, in act as many--
 For three performers are the file when all
-The rest do nothing–with this word ‘Stand, stand,’
+The rest do nothing--with this word 'Stand, stand,'
 Accommodated by the place, more charming
-With their own nobleness, which could have turn’d
+With their own nobleness, which could have turn'd
 A distaff to a lance, gilded pale looks,
-Part shame, part spirit renew’d; that some,
+Part shame, part spirit renew'd; that some,
-turn’d coward
+turn'd coward
-But by example–O, a sin in war,
+But by example--O, a sin in war,
-Damn’d in the first beginners!–gan to look
+Damn'd in the first beginners!--gan to look
 The way that they did, and to grin like lions
-Upon the pikes o’ the hunters.
+Upon the pikes o' the hunters.
 Then began
-A stop i’ the chaser, a retire, anon
+A stop i' the chaser, a retire, anon
 A rout, confusion thick; forthwith they fly
-Chickens, the way which they stoop’d eagles; slaves,
+Chickens, the way which they stoop'd eagles; slaves,
 The strides they victors made: and now our cowards,
 Like fragments in hard voyages, became
-The life o’ the need: having found the backdoor open
+The life o' the need: having found the backdoor open
 Of the unguarded hearts, heavens, how they wound!
 Some slain before; some dying; some their friends
-O’er borne i’ the former wave: ten, chased by one,
+O'er borne i' the former wave: ten, chased by one,
 Are now each one the slaughter-man of twenty:
 Those that would die or ere resist are grown
-The mortal bugs o’ the field.
+The mortal bugs o' the field.

 **Lord**
 This was strange chance